MukhtarovEldar/CapPyro/README.md

 - **for-expr** -- Represents a for-loop statement.
   - `FOR ID EQ expr TO expr (STEP expr)* THEN expr` - A loop that iterates from an initial value to a final value with an optional step value (defaulting to 1 if not provided).

+- **func-def** -- Represents the definition of a user-defined function.
+  - `FUNC (ID)* LPAR (ID (COMMA ID)*)* RPAR COLON expr` - Defines a function with an identifier, a list of parameters, and a body expression.

 ### Special Keywords
 The following keywords are reserved and may not be used as variable or function name:
 ```
-AND     ELSE	ELIF	END     FOR     IF	NOT
+AND     COLON   COMMA   ELSE	ELIF	END
+FOR     FUNC    IF      NOT     OR      PRINT
-OR      PRINT   STEP	THEN	TO      VAR	WHILE
+STEP    THEN	TO      VAR	WHILE
 ```